 Instructions

-- Preheat the oven to 355 degrees F/180 C. To make the almond dacquoise, place egg whites and 185 g caster sugar in a saucepan and beat with a hand whisk.
+- Preheat the oven to 355°F (180°C).
+To make the almond dacquoise, place egg whites and Ā¾ cup plus 1 tablespoon (185 g) caster sugar in a saucepan and beat with a hand whisk.
 Continue whisking and bring the mixture over low heat to warm up.
-Remove the egg whites/sugar mixture from heat and beat with an electric or stand mixer to get the glossy meringue.

-- Prepare three parchment paper sheets and draw three discs with a diameter of 8.5 inches/22 cm.
-Flip these paper sheets so that the drawn circles will be facing down.
-Transfer the preparation in a pastry bag fitted with Ateco plain pastry tip 809 and pipe three dacquoise disks in a spiral shape within the pencil marks.
+- Transfer the preparation to a pastry bag fitted with Ateco plain pastry tip 809 and pipe three dacquoise disks in a spiral shape within the pencil marks.
 Bake for 12 to 15 minutes.
 Remove the ready dacquoise disks from the oven and let them cool.

 - To make the buttercream, place egg yolks with the scraped vanilla seeds in a stand mixer bowl and whisk.
 In a saucepan, place water, honey (warm it up in a microwave for a few seconds in advance), and granulated sugar and bring to a boil.
-Once the syrup reaches 250 F/121 C, pour the sugar syrup into the egg yolks while whisking.
-Once the mixture cools down and becomes whitish, add the softened butter cubes, one at a time, and continue whisking till the cream becomes smooth and homogeneous.

-- To assemble the cake, cut the dacquoise disks' edges with a knife to get the right circles.
-Cover the first dacquoise disk with the buttercream, sprinkle with toasted almonds.
-Place the second disk and repeat the operation.
-Finally, put with the third disk and cover the cake's top and edges with the buttercream.
-Sprinkle the cake all over with sliced almonds.
+- Place the second disk and repeat the operation.
+Finally, put with the third disk and cover the cake's top and edges with buttercream.
+Sprinkle the cake all over with flaked almonds.
 Dust the top of the cake with icing (powdered) sugar.
 Refrigerate for at least 2 hours.

 Notes